 to get your complex functions gallery.

-A few new sections were added and updated:
+A few of sections were added and updated:

 Linear fractional transformations.